 Many platforms make it easy to build a membership website, including Squarespace.

 3. Retainer-Based Businesses

 Essentially, your clients pay a recurring retainer fee (usually monthly) for your services.
-You can apply this model to various industries like legal, accounting, PR, marketing, advertising, and more.
+You can apply this model to industries like legal, accounting, PR, marketing, advertising, and more.
 Your clients will have access to your services as needed, but you’ll enjoy regular and predictable income, which isn’t offered by many other business models.

 4. Rental Business

-However, these days, other rental businesses allow you to leverage your current property and existing assets to easily create a cash-generating business.
+However, other rental businesses allow you to leverage your current property and existing assets to easily create a cash-generating business.

 Neighbor makes it easier to rent out space to store boxes, vehicles, or other items.
 It’s possible to make a decent additional income by renting out your basement, attic, shed, driveway or garage, but you can even rent out a spare room or a closet.

-You can list your available space on Neighbor for free.
+You can list your available space on Neighbor for free to earn extra cash.
 The platform will connect you with potential renters and handle all of the payments for you.
 All you need to do is ensure the renter can access the space.